artsy/energy-legacy/docs/getting_started.md

 $ make artsy
 ```

-And be sure to set an environment variable of `ARTSY_STAFF_MEMBER` to `true`.

-If you're setting up as an Open Source contributor, run this:
+And if you're setting up as an Open Source contributor, run this:

 ```
 $ make oss